iBlazerMan/dungeon-plus-plus/README.md

 ### Functionalities:
 * f: enable/disable NPC movement
 * q: quit the game

+## Map Symbols:
+* | and -: vertical and horizontal walls, no player or NPC is allowed to move on it
+* +: doorway, only the player is allowed to enter
+* #: passage, only the player is allowed to enter
+* .: floortile, both player and NPC are allowed to move on it
+* \: stairway, the player advances to the next floor once reached.
+If it is the stairway of the 5th floor, the player wins the game

 ## Playable Characters
 - Shade: No special ability